A-Kamran/SemanticTajweed/TajweedRules.md

 ## 📘 Format
 - **Rule Name**: The named Tajweed rule.
-- **Description**: Explanation of the rule's phonetic or grammatical purpose.
+- **Description/Definition**: Explanation of the rule's phonetic or grammatical purpose.
 - **SWRL Logical Condition**: The logic expression used for automatic detection.

 ---